 Inspired by Greek spanakopita, this savory vegan spinach pie recipe uses silken tofu, quinoa, and a bit of vegan shredded cheese.
 Kalamata olives and fresh herbs add complexity.
 While you can use dried herbs for this recipe, the fresh marjoram and thyme are very nice.

 Fresh marjoram is like a sweeter, woodsier oregano.
 The Greeks thought of it as a symbol of happiness.
 And when it’s baking in my oven, I think of it the same way.
 The smells of fresh herbs and buttery vegan pastry are intoxicating!

-I also really love vegan puff pastry.
-You can either use a frozen brand, like Pepperidge Farm Frozen Puff Pastry, or make your own from scratch.
+For the vegan puff pastry, you can either use a frozen brand, like Pepperidge Farm Frozen Puff Pastry, or make your own from scratch.
 I used two 17.3 ounce packages of Pepperidge Farm Frozen Puff Pastry, because I needed 3 sheets.
 I cut one of the sheets in half.
 I used 1 sheet + ½ sheet to cover the bottom of the pan, and 1 sheet + ½ sheet to cover the the filling and the top of the pan.
 If you choose to make your own, just make sure to make enough for 2 crusts that will cover an 8″ X 11″ pan.